Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

-Just make sure to study these use cases well and choose the most suitable one that goes in line with your business model.
+Just study these use cases well and choose the most suitable one that aligns with your business model.

 3. Identify the Most Suitable Blockchain Platform.

-A blockchain platform is a cloud-based software upon which a blockchain platform is facilitated upon.
-Just the same way you need a web host to host your website files, you need a blockchain platform to help make your blockchain platform accessible globally.
+A blockchain platform is a cloud-based software upon which a blockchain platform is facilitated.
+Like you need a web host to host your website files, you need a blockchain platform to help make your platform accessible globally.

-The most important factor that needs to be considered is the choice of a Blockchain platform to be used in development and production.
+The most crucial factor that needs to be considered is the choice of a Blockchain platform to be used in development and production.

-There are many blockchain platforms out there today and most of them are free and open source.
-Depending upon the consensus mechanism you decide to choose, a few of them includes.
+There are many blockchain platforms today, and most of them are free and open source.
+Depending upon the consensus mechanism you choose, a few of them includes.

-MultiChain is an open-source blockchain platform that allows anyone to build and deploy private blockchain applications that function within or between organisations.
+MultiChain is an open-source blockchain platform that allows anyone to build and deploy private blockchain applications within or between organisations.

-The MultiChain platform provides a simple API and command-line interface that are suitable for financial transactions.
+The MultiChain platform provides a simple API and command-line interface suitable for financial transactions.

-MultiChain is built with a comprehensive set of features that include permissions management, native assets, data streams and simple per-chain configuration.
+MultiChain is built with comprehensive features, including permissions management, native assets, data streams, and a simple per-chain configuration.